 Legal Accounting is a single semester course aimed at providing students with a working, theoretical and practical knowledge of general principles of accounting with special emphasis on Trust Accounts.
-This course prepares the student who wishes to take the attorney's examination.
+This course prepares the student who wishes to take the attorney's admission examination on bookkeeping.